General Motors (NYSE:GM) is a leading automaker specializing in the design and manufacture of cars, trucks and SUVs.

-In this article, we will look at GM’s stock valuation from the perspective of 5 ratios and they are market capitalization to revenue or sales (price to sales), market cap to total equity (price to book value), market cap to net profit, market cap to free cash flow (price to free cash flow) and market cap to the adjusted earnings before interest and tax (price to EBIT).
+These ratios are market capitalization to revenue or sales (price to sales), market cap to total equity (price to book value), market cap to net income, market cap to free cash flow (price to free cash flow), market cap to automotive free cash flow and market cap to adjusted earnings before interest and tax (price to EBIT).

 GM’s Market Capitalization